GobySoft/goby3/src/doc/markdown/doc300_util.md

 ## Seawater functions

-Since Goby is primarily a marine middleware, a variety of empirical formulas for converting various seawater properties are included:
+Since Goby is primarily marine middleware, a variety of empirical formulas for converting seawater properties are included:

 * goby::util::seawater::depth(): depth from pressure and latitude.
 * goby::util::seawater::pressure(): pressure from depth and latitude.